naputami/Fullstack-TodoApp/README.md

 4. You can access the application via localhost:5050.
 ## Conclusion
 All of the application's features currently function as expected.
 However, there are areas that can be enhanced in the future, including:
-- Enhancing UI Design for improved intuitiveness and accessibility.
+- Enhancing UI Design for improving intuitiveness and accessibility.
+- Enhancing the notification system to make notifications more user-friendly.
 - Enhancing the database design to accommodate more detailed user data.
 - Adding additional features to enhance UX, such as searching for projects by name and sorting tasks by due date and status.